praveensripati/001-mcafee-aws-dev-workshop/009-Docker, K8S/011-PushImageToECR.md

 1. Tag the Docker image created earlier.
 Make sure to specify the proper repository name, got from the previous step.
     >docker tag hello-world:latest **327762702280.dkr.ecr.us-east-1.amazonaws.com**/hello-world:latest

 1. Get the ECR credentials and provide the same to Docker.
-This enables Docker to authenticate and pull the image from ECR.
+This enables Docker to authenticate and push the image from ECR.
 The warning during the process can be ignored.
     >aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin **327762702280.dkr.ecr.us-east-1.amazonaws.com**

 1. Push the Docker image to the ECR.
 Make sure to specify the proper repository name, got from the previous step.